marynasavchenko/customer-service/README.md

 ## **Customer service**

 Customer service is a part of microservices application Online store.
-It manages customer data.
+It manages customer data (name, address, etc.).

 ## **Building**